13588112254/littlefs/SPEC.md

 skip-list.
 Note that the head of the skip-list and the file size is enough information to read the file.

-How exactly CTZ skip-lists work is a bit complicted.
+How exactly CTZ skip-lists work is a bit complicated.
 A full explanation can be found in the [DESIGN.md](DESIGN.md#ctz-skip-lists).

 A quick summary: For every _n_&zwj;th block where _n_ is divisible by